Current Funded Projects

 At Derby Theatre, members of our community are our most important partners.
 Our projects and productions are conceived through collaboration with our community: listening to them, working with them, and telling their stories.
 We are proud of our work, and of the people who help us create it.
+Become part of our community, and click here to donate.
 Current funded projects supported by our wonderful donors, both public and private, include:

 Funded by Barnardo's, The Mighty Creatives, and your wonderful donations, our award-winning Plus One scheme works with children in care and care leavers across Derbyshire.
 We invite these young people on an inspiring journey into the theatre-making process through visits, workshops, and placements.
 Derby Theatre heads up the Plus One project for Derby’s Strategic Cultural Group, which also includes Déda, Derby Museums, QUAD and Sinfonia ViVA.

 More information about Plus One can be found in its very own tab on our 'Get Involved' pages.

 Derby Theatre is the lead partner for Derby's Cultural Education Partnership (DCEP).
 Every child in our city deserves a chance to explore their creative potential.
 In collaboration with our partners, including Quad, Déda, Derby Museums, Sinfonia ViVA, Baby People, and East Midlands Caribbean Carnival Arts Network (EMCCAN), Derby Theatre provides Derby's young people with unlimited opportunities to develop the skills, confidence, and aspirations they need to shatter any barrier that stands in their way.